Browse Categories

 Step #2 (optional) - You will be drilling a hole down the center of the lock that is 1/4 inch deep.
 For each drill bit, use a ruler to measure 1/4 inch depth starting from the tip of the bit.
 Wrap a piece of tape marking off a 1/4 inch depth on the bit (see photo below).
 This tape will be your depth guide and will ensure that you don’t drill too deep into the lock causing damage to internal parts your gumball / candy vending machine.

-Step #3 - Start with the small drill bit (1/8 inch or smaller), this makes the project go much faster, and bore a starter hole into the center of the lock.
-Drill approximately 1/4 inch deep (stop drilling when you reach the masking tape).
+Step #3 - Start with the small drill bit (1/8 inch or smaller) this makes the project go much faster, and bore a starter hole into the center of the lock.
+Drill approximately 1/4 inch deep.
+Stop drilling when you reach the edge of the masking tape as you want to avoid going to deep and possibly damaging the center rod that the lock is screwed into.